Takata acquired by Key Safety Systems, president resigns - Philly

-TOKYO (AP) - Takata Corp., the Japanese air bag maker embroiled in a massive global recall, says its acquisition by U.S. mobility safety company Key Safety Systems has been completed and its president has resigned.
+TOKYO (AP) - Takata Corp., the Japanese air bag maker embroiled in a massive global recall linked to at least 22 deaths, said Thursday that its president has resigned now that its acquisition by U.S. mobility safety company Key Safety Systems has been completed.

-Takata President Shigehisa Takada said Thursday in a statement he has resigned as president and chairman.
-He was replaced by Yoichiro Nomura, chief financial officer, effective Wednesday.
+Takata's president, Shigehisa Takada, said in a statement that as of Wednesday he was succeeded by Yoichiro Nomura, its chief financial officer.

 At least 22 deaths and more than 180 injuries have been linked to the defect.
 Some 50 million Takata air bag inflators have been recalled in the United States and millions more globally.
 But many repairs still remain undone.